earlution/dev-toolkit/KB/Documentation/User_Docs/framework-dependency-installation-guide.md

 ## Overview

-This guide explains how to install Vibe Dev Kit frameworks as dependencies in your project.
-Frameworks can be installed using three methods: Git submodules (Phase 1), the `vibe-dev-kit` CLI tool (Phase 2), or package managers like npm/pip (Phase 3).
+This guide explains how to install ai-dev-kit frameworks as dependencies in your project.
+Frameworks can be installed using three methods: Git submodules (Phase 1), the `ai-dev-kit` CLI tool (Phase 2), or package managers like npm/pip (Phase 3).

 **What you get:** Frameworks installed as dependencies can be automatically updated when improvements are made, with notifications about available updates.
 This replaces the previous copy-paste approach.